-- If repaid on or before time, it can help in improving credit ratings.
+- If repaid on or before time, it can help improve credit ratings.

 - It is very expensive, especially for small businesses and individuals.

-- If the associated source of permanent funding fails to materialize due to some unexpected events, then the bridge loan might end up as a bad loan (default).
+- If the associated source of permanent funding fails to materialize due to unexpected events, the bridge loan might end up as a bad loan (default).

 - A default on a bridge loan could force the lender to foreclose on a given property, leaving the borrower in even more financial distress.

 - The borrower needs a high credit rating to get a bridge loan.
-Inability to repay the loan on time would adversely affect the credit rating.
+The inability to repay the loan on time would adversely affect the credit rating.